syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

- As we discussed above.
-You can set the custom height and width to SfDataGrid via storyboard refer the below images.
+You can also set the custom height and width to SfDataGrid via storyboard like shown in the below image.

 ![](SfDataGrid_images/GettingStarted_Custom_Width_and_Height_Storyboard_SfDatagrid_iOS.png)